Kirill-Ant1511/Todo-List/README.md

 </div>

 # Future
-Add saving to localStore.
-I am want add adaptive for phone and other more smaller devices.
-I will also do a delete for the task that is completed
+Do adaptive for phone and more smaller devices.